top of page

 As the weeds were wrapped around his head, so was the crown of thorns wrapped around the head of Yeshua.
 The Zohar elaborates on Yonah being a symbol of the Resurrection,

-“In the story of Jonah we have a representation of the whole of a man’s career in this world.
+“In the story of Jonah, we have a representation of the whole of a man’s career in this world.
 Jonah descending into the ship is symbolic of man’s soul that descends into this world to enter into his body…just as Jonah ‘went down into the innermost part of the ship; and he lay, and was fast asleep’. . .
 So ‘the shipmaster came to him’, to wit, the good prompter, who is the general steersman, ‘and said unto him: What do you mean that you are sleeping?
-Arise, call upon your God’, etc.; it is not a time to sleep, as they are about to take you up to be tried for all that you have done in this world.
+Arise, call upon your God', etc.; it is not a time to sleep, as they are about to take you up to be tried for all that you have done in this world.
 Repent of your sins . . .
-For the fish that swallowed him is, in fact, the grave, and so ‘Jonah was in the belly of the fish’, which is identified with ‘the belly of the underworld’ (Sheol), as is proved by the passage, ‘Out of the belly of the underworld (sheol) cried I’.
-‘Three days and three nights’: these are the three days that a man lies in his grave . . .After that the soul ascends while the body is being decomposed in the earth, where it will lie until the time when the Holy One, blessed be He, will awaken the dead.
-A voice will then resound through the graves, proclaiming: ‘Awake and sing, you that dwell in the dust…’He will destroy death for ever, and the Lord God will wipe away tears from all faces; and the reproach of his people will he take away from off all the earth’ (Ibid.
+For the fish that swallowed him is, in fact, the grave, and so ‘Jonah was in the belly of the fish’, which is identified with ‘the belly of the underworld’ (Sheol), as is proved by the passage, ‘Out of the belly of the underworld (sheol) cried I.’ ‘Three days and three nights’: these are the three days that a man lies in his grave . . .After that the soul ascends while the body is being decomposed in the earth, where it will lie until the time when the Holy One, blessed be He, will awaken the dead.
+A voice will then resound through the graves, proclaiming: ‘Awake and sing, you that dwell in the dust…’He will destroy death forever, and the Lord God will wipe away tears from all faces, and the reproach of his people will he take away from off all the earth’ (Ibid.
 25:8).
 It is of that occasion that it is written: ‘And the Lord spoke unto the fish, and it vomited out Jonah upon the dry land’ . . .
-Thus in the narrative of that fish we find words of healing for the whole world…In a similar way the Land of Israel will in the future first be stirred to new life, and afterwards the earth will cast forth the dead.”
+Thus in the narrative of that fish we find words of healing for the whole world…In a similar way, the Land of Israel will in the future first be stirred to new life, and afterwards, the earth will cast forth the dead.”
 Zohar, Volume II, 199a-b, Soncino Press Edition

 Mashiach ben Yosef